 A boy!
 I graduated Magna Cum Laude from a Women’s College for goodness sakes.
 I’d used my time there to find a voice and a strength I never knew I had.
 I’d used my time to envision a future for myself that included financial freedom, something that my childhood single-parent household had struggled to achieve.
 I’d pulled all-nighters, worked two jobs and invested in my coursework carefully because I was indeed going places!

 By age 26, I was confident and accomplished.
-I was an “unmarried female” homeowner (as all my mortgage documents ridiculously pointed out).
+I was an “unmarried female” homeowner (as my mortgage documents ridiculously pointed out).
 I was an investor and a saver.
 I was a world traveler.
 And professionally, I was living my alma mater’s motto, I was indeed going places.

 And so, it felt like an incredible risk – to look at what I’d achieved and say “Thanks, but no thanks.
 I’m going to follow a boy instead.”